Written by Colin Seal

 Do not pick your dog up and rush home after he’s attacked by another dog - if you do, it will be hard for your dog to become confident when he’s outside again.
 Thus, developing fear-based aggression.

-Let your dog stay in the park - provide additional security.
+Let your dog stay at the park - provide additional security.

 Allow your dog to relax and understand that some dogs are still okay to be with - this will prevent your dog from being aggressive on other dogs.